 Just as they do in the wild, the bison herds of Kodai seem to have demarcated their own territories, enabling the local population to aptly name them the ‘aristocrats’ of the Golf Club, the Fairy Falls herd, the old graveyard herd, the Mahalakshmi bungalow herd, the Misty Mountain herd, and so on.

 Quixotically, Vera de Jong and George Penner have named the distinct loners near their home at Swedish Hill: Biff, Bob, who drowned when he fell into a well, Valentino, because of a heart-shaped marking, and Salvador Dali, because of his distinct moustache.
-Says Vera, ‘Would you believe that in my 14 years here, I have never stepped out in the evening without a flashlight.
+Says Vera, ‘In my 14 years here, I have never stepped out in the evening without a flashlight.
 There is always one or more gaur right by the house.’
 The vast pear orchards surrounding their home borders more orchards that connect to the sholas near Fairy Falls and along the Berijam stretch, and the area has always been a haven for gaur.

 It is not uncommon to come across a gaur, generally silent, right in the centre of town; most people panic at their sight.
 On walks, you hear their characteristic whistling snort and sometimes their deep bellow, quite unlike domestic cattle.